 Eleanore no longer wanted to be outside, she felt tired as she slowly walked with her cane back to the house.
 She seemed to see the shadow of a man as he walked past the corner.

 Eleanore thought of her third husband, Edgar.
 Edgar was young and thin, a bit mousy, but he made her feel beautiful.

 Eleanor was moving into her fifties when she met Edgar.
 He was in his twenties and she knew he was more interested in her money than he was in her, but she didn’t care.
 She was lonely, and very few men looked at her after being widowed twice.

 Edgar took her to dinner and showed no embarrassment at their age difference.
 Edgar gambled with the possibility that he could, should he be patient, inherit everything Eleanor had to offer.
 And so they married.
 However, in time, he not only gambled with her affection, he gambled with her money.

 At first, Eleanore discovered items that seemed to be missing; jewelry and bits of cash she hid throughout the house.
 Edgar questioned whether perhaps a maid was stealing, or perhaps even Eleanore was confused at where she had left her items.
 When she went to the bank and realized her fortune was diminishing, when she saw that her husband’s signature marked the transactions–small amounts, again and again–she knew he would take her to poverty.

 Edgar was going out one night, he said to play cards with the fellows.
 Eleanore knew what that meant now, that he would continue to gamble with her fortune.
 And so, she gave him a gift of cufflinks.

 “These were my first husband’s, Stanley’s.
 I hope you will care for them, my dear.”

-Edgar could not take his eyes from the precious treasure, and wanted to feel their weight in his hand.
+Edgar could not take his eyes off the precious treasure and wanted to feel their weight in his hand.